 Nurse practitioners in Washington have a large degree of professional autonomy.
-A collaborative practice agreement with a physician is not required to diagnose and treat patients, or to prescribe medication.
-The professional organization for NPs (and all advanced practice nurses) in Washington is APRNs United of Washington State.
+A collaborative practice agreement with a physician is not required to diagnose and treat patients, nor to prescribe medication.
+The professional organization for NPs (and all advanced practice nurses) in Washington is APRNs United of Washington State, which is a great resource to contact as you expand your nursing career.

 - Pacific Lutheran University.
 Located in Tacoma, Pacific Lutheran University offers both a traditional MSN program and an entry-level MSN program.
 The entry-level program does not guarantee admission to the nurse practitioner track, but interested students may apply if space allows.
 Pacific Lutheran offers a Family Nurse Practitioner track.